-You can program the software to interpret originating and destination point codes (OPCs/DPCs) as text eg, "1234" could be interpreted as "London".
-The Signaling Advisor can support any point-code format.
+You can program the software to interpret numerical originating and destination point codes (OPCs/DPCs) into text eg, "1234" could be interpreted as "London".
+The text will replace the numeric value on the display and printouts to facilitate decoding and analysis.
+This feature also supports varying point code formats.